-Once a firm becomes aware that its product is in violation of a statutory or regulatory provision of the agency and presents a threat to safety or the product creates a substantial risk of injury to the public, even though it is not in violation of any applicable rule, the implementation of a corrective action should be considered (see, for example, 15 USC section 2064).
+The criteria for initiating a recall or other corrective action vary according to the governing statutes, regulations, and agency.
+Generally, once a firm becomes aware that its product is in violation of a statutory or regulatory provision of the agency, presents a threat to safety, or creates a substantial risk of injury to the public even though it is not in violation of any applicable rule, the implementation of a corrective action should be considered (see, for example, 15 USC section 2064).
 The decision to recall a product is an important one and can be made voluntarily, at the request of the regulating agency, or both.
 If, however, the regulatory agency requests the product be recalled as an alternative to other administrative action, a firm should consider undertaking such action so as to avoid incurring harsher administrative penalties.

-13 What are the legal requirements to publish warnings or other information to product users or to suppliers regarding product defects and associated hazards, or to recall defective products from the market?
+What are the legal requirements to publish warnings or other information to product users or to suppliers regarding product defects and associated hazards, or to recall defective products from the market?

 The requirements regarding publication of warnings and other information about a defective or dangerous product vary.
 For some products, statutes mandate that the manufacturer make specific notifications to all owners, purchasers, and dealers of the product (see, for example 49 USC section 30118(b)).
 Most agencies provide guidance documents or product recall handbooks outlining suggested medium for publishing such information.
 See also the discussion in questions 7 and 14.
+The CPSC is required by law to maintain a public online database containing any reports made by consumers or entities of harm or risks of harm related to products covered under the CPSA.
+(CPSIA at section 212).